Integrating Semi-Supervised and Active Learning for Semantic Segmentation: The Proposed Method

-\endgroup In particular, EMD is used for predicting masks of potentially erroneous pixels in pseudo-labels for unlabelled data.
-To cover as many potentially erroneous areas as possible, the final error map also incorporates a commonly used confidence-based error map, applying a threshold of 0.7 for the predicted probability from the teacher model to generate the map.
-Specifically, the final error map combines the error map generated by EMD and confidence-based error map using the \textit{`OR'} operation.
+\endgroup EMD operates in an inference mode when generating error maps for unlabelled data..
+In order to cover as many potentially erroneous areas as possible, the final error map also incorporates the commonly used probability-based error map, applying a threshold for the probability prediction from the teacher model.
+Specifically, the final error map combines the error map generated by EMD and the confidence-based error map using the \textit{`OR'} operation.
+An ablation study for the threshold selection is shown in Section \ref{Sec:ablation}.

 Based on the combined error mask, areas outside the mask (i.e. reliable areas) are used in a generally supervised way to supervise the student network according to Equation~\ref{equ:equ2}.
 The pseudo-labels within erroneous areas will be corrected and improved through a hybrid annotation.
 Based on the representation of the unlabelled image, some pseudo-labels in the error map are automatically corrected by using the PLAR, which does not consume the annotation budget.
 The remaining labels require manual labelling within an active learning loop.